 Have you ever thought about what your neighbor thinks about you?
 If yes, this is the right article for you to read, you will finally know all the dirty things people talk behind your back.

-As you might know, we try to talk to as many Approval Studio users as possible asking all kind of questions.
+As you might know, we try to talk to as many Approval Studio users as possible asking all kinds of questions.
 Some of the conversations are published as the interviews here, in our blog.
 But some people don’t want to show their faces but still tell us various stories.

 Today we will talk about how your contractors see you, what they truly think about you, and what it’s like for them to work for you.
 We were communicating with designers from different parts of the world to let you know the “average” opinion of people who do not live in your country but work for you.
 This is where cultures meet.

-Below you will find the customer profiles created and based on true stories of designers, design studio managers and owners, based on their experience of cooperation with clients from all over the world.
+Below you will find the customer profiles created and based on true stories of designers, design studio managers, and owners, based on their experience of cooperation with clients from all over the world.

 DISCLAIMER!
 This article is solely for entertainment purposes.
 Please do not take it seriously!